keyvan-amiri/UQ4PPM/README.md

 bash bash_scripts/Train_eval_calib.sh
 ```

-This bash script, include all execution commands for training and evaluation of all UQ techniques included in our experiments.
-It also automatically applies calirated regression (CR) on top of the probabilistic model.
+This bash script, include all execution commands for training and evaluation of all uncertainty quantification (UQ) techniques included in our experiments.
 The bash script, include several commands for executing the main script: **main.py**.
 The main script accept the following structrure for configuration options:
 ```
 python main.py --dataset BPIC20DD --model dalstm --UQ deterministic --cfg dalstm_deterministic.yaml --seed 42 --device 1
 ```